How to Fix Slow Mac After macOS Sonoma Update

 To update all the apps you have installed from the Mac App Store, you can use the ‘Update All’ button that you can find on MAS.
 It will download the latest version from the developers.

 For third-party apps, you can use a dedicated app updater utility.
-For instance, the Updater utility that comes in the Macpaw CleanMyMac X package will do the job.
+For instance, the Updater utility that comes in the Macpaw CleanMyMac package will do the job.
 It will download the latest version of third-party apps from their official website and make things easy.

 Alternatively, you can use Homebrew to install and manage the many apps on your Mac.